N33t/WallE/source/README.txt

 			-> Add possibility for all types of jobs
 		-> Add jobs between box and goal (currently only obstructions between agent and box are added).
 		-> Start using the new re-planner.
+		-> If trying to solve b-type goal, search for boxes blocking the path and create jobs for those -> Same with a-jobs.
+		-> in b-type job: If agent is moving box away from goal, find appropriate goal and set its status to unsolved.

 ------------------How to run